behooked/dispatcher/README.md

 # Dispatcher

-How to start the Administration application
+How to start the Dispatcher application
 ---

 1. In your project directory run: `mvn clean install` to build your application